-Thus the three components, which contribute to a reduction in the actual strength of columns
+Thus the three components, which contribute to a reduction in the actual strength of columns (compared with the predictions from the "ideal" column curve) are

-(i) Initial imperfection or initial bow. (ii) Eccentricity of application of loads. (iii) Residual stresses locked into the cross section.
+- (i) Initial imperfection or initial bow.

+- (ii) Eccentricity of application of loads.

+- (iii) Residual stresses locked into the cross section.